annndruha/rtsp_frame_recorder/README.md

-# rtsp_recorder
+# RTSP Frame Recorder

-Docker container for save RTSP frames from multiple sources in attached volume `data`.
+Docker container for save RTSP stream as separate frames from multiple sources in attached volume `data`.

 ### Run